Stephen McCullagh ordered to serve 31 years for murder of Natalie McNally

 RTÉ’s Jacqui Hurley sets up business matching downsizers with those trading up: ‘There’s probably trepidation’

-Stephen McCullagh (36), of Woodland Gardens, Lisburn, was found guilty of the murder of Natalie McNally by a jury at Belfast Crown Court earlier this year.
+McCullagh, wearing a grey T-shirt and grey track suit bottoms, showed no emotion as the judge told him to stand.

-The 32-year-old had been 15 weeks pregnant when she was subjected to a violent attack and murdered at her home in Lurgan, Co Armagh, in December 2022.
+Natalie McNally (32) had been 15 weeks pregnant with McCullagh’s son when she was murdered in December 2022.

-McCullagh denied the murder, claiming that he had been live-streaming himself playing computer games on his YouTube channel at the time.
+McCullagh denied the murder but was convicted in a unanimous verdict following a five-week trial earlier this year.

-But police experts discovered the six-hour stream had actually been filmed four days before, and broadcast as live on December 18th.
+[ How YouTuber Stephen McCullagh tried to get away with the murder of his pregnant partner Natalie McNallyOpens in new window ]

 A sentencing hearing in May was told that McCullagh made “self-contradictory” and “incredible” statements to his probation officer, first insisting he “was convinced that he was not guilty of the murder”.